-Today's businesses face a turbulent environment in which constant economic, regulatory and technological disruption has become the norm.
-Businesses need flexible, adaptable systems which can also deliver satisfactorily on 'Business as Usual' (BaU).
+Today’s businesses face a turbulent environment in which constant economic, regulatory and technological disruption has become the norm.
+Businesses need flexible, adaptable systems which can also deliver satisfactorily in ‘Business as Usual’ (BaU).

-The discipline of Enterprise Architecture (EA) has become an important tool in the enterprise's efforts to undertake major transformational changes that are aimed at achieving strategic goals.
-EA holds out the possibility of aligning Business and IT long-term goals, so that IT is responsive to business change and the business derives real value from its current and future investments in IT.
+The discipline of Enterprise Architecture (EA) has become an important tool in the enterprise’s efforts to undertake major transformational changes that are aimed at achieving strategic goals.
+EA holds out the possibility of aligning Business and IT long-term goals along a joint roadmap, so that IT is responsive to business change and the business derives real value from its current and future investments in IT.

 Most EA frameworks recognise 3 basic architectures that together constitute EA.
 They go by different names in different frameworks, but generically the 3 are: